 Led the physical processes chapters of the Environmental Statement for Hornsea Round 3 Offshore Wind Farm.
 Coordinated technical studies on hydrodynamics, water and sediment quality, sediment transport and scour.
 Liaised with regulators to resolve technical issues.
 Supported Written Questions and Hearings for the Development Consent Order process.

 Led an extensive environmental characterisation exercise for Harwich Haven Authority to establish a new offshore disposal site for dredged material.
 Led a site selection exercise; produced a scoping report to identify potentially significant impacts; organised public consultation events; co-ordinated site-specific surveys; undertook a Habitats Regulations Appraisal; and arranged permissions and licences.

 Scientific advisor to the Marine Management Organisation during the Development Consent Order process for the Sizewell C and Moorside new nuclear developments.
 Technical review of studies on physical processes, marine ecology, ornithology and fisheries.

 Provided advice on environmental licensing and monitoring during the construction of London Gateway Port on the Thames Estuary.
 Undertook a Water Framework Directive assessment to support the maintenance dredging application.

-Katherine Harris, director of Harris Holden, has 14 years' experience in the maritime sector, as environment manager for a major UK port and as a principal EIA consultant.
+Katherine (Harris) Holmes, director of Harris Holden, has 14 years' experience in the maritime sector, as environment manager for a major UK port and as a principal EIA consultant.
 Katherine's career highlights include:

 Assisted in securing licences and developing the extensive environmental mitigation and monitoring programme for a Liquefied Natural Gas (LNG) export facility in the Port of Gladstone, Queensland Australia.